justalever/alyssaleverenz/content/about/index.md

 ---
 ### Freelance Online Content Writer Available For Hire

-I'm an online content writer for health and wellness industries.
-I write website copy, blog posts, e-newsletters and e-books.
-My background includes a Master of Arts degree in Strategic Communication, Bachelor of Arts degree in Public Relations and decade of digital marketing experience.
-My interest in natural living and holistic healing has led me to writing content about a variety of health and environmental issues.
-I enjoy fully immersing myself into each new project and look forward to upcoming opportunities to collaborate with businesses making a healthy impact on the world.
+I'm an online content writer for tech companies interested in sharing their unique story with prospective customers.
+I write website copy, blog posts, e-newsletters and e-books to market digital electronics, software and internet-related services like e-commerce stores.
+My background includes a Master of Arts degree in Strategic Communication, Bachelor of Arts degree in Public Relations and over a decade of experience with digital marketing, brand strategy and search engine optimization (SEO).
+I enjoy fully immersing myself into each new project and look forward to upcoming opportunities!

 #### Services